-By fostering entrepreneurship and independent studios, Ubisoft is truly pioneering new methods to assist our industry.
+Ubisoft is pioneering new methods to assist our industry by fostering entrepreneurship and independent studios.
 The team brings an entirely different perspective and approach to what is presently available in this market with this program.
 They want to collaborate with them in order to help them attain their greatest potential while preserving their creative independence.

 How will the Ubisoft RADAR operate?